 Supporter of Equality

 Sylvia is a strong and steady voice for equal rights in the halls of power.
-Senator Garcia’s record on human and civil rights has been recognized by many organizations over the course of her career.
+Congresswoman Garcia’s record on human and civil rights has been recognized by many organizations over the course of her career.
 In 2017, she was honored by the Houston GLBT Political Caucus and the Mexican American Legal Defense and Education Fund among others.
 Her fight on behalf of trans Texans is second to none among Democratic senators, including introducing legislation that would make gender marker changes a predictable and clear civil process versus the current system that is uncertain, expensive and requires a lawyer and court proceedings.

 Immigration Policy with a Heart

-Senator Garcia doesn’t advocate on behalf of new Americans just because it’s politically convenient.
+Congresswoman Garcia doesn’t advocate on behalf of new Americans just because it’s politically convenient.
 She fights for fair immigration policy rooted in deeply held moral beliefs.
 And it shows.
 Sylvia was such an effective champion against the extreme right-wing attempt to license detention centers as state childcare facilities that her floor speech on these so-called baby jails made international news.
 She has fought the discriminatory and racial profiling SB 4 law since the very beginning.
 Her work on the floor was recognized in uniquely effective way – in the federal court decision that ruled the sanctuary cities law was discriminatory.